 The finale: Immediately after removing the magnificent bird from the barbecue, flaunt it (this should get the digestive juices up and running big time) before letting it rest for 20 minutes or so prior to carving.

-Hickory-smoked turkey with a rich Irish glaze
+Thanksgiving turkey recipe: Hickory-smoked turkey with a rich Irish glaze

-A sure fire way to make your Christmas turkey look even more stunning, even more tasty is to smoke-cook it.
+A sure fire way to make your Christmas turkey look even more stunning, even tastier is to smoke-cook it.
 Simply add 2 – 3 chunks, or 2 – 3 handfuls of small chips of hickory wood* to the barbecue's fire-bed (be it charcoal or gas) roughly halfway through the prescribed cooking period.
 Add the wood earlier if you wish to deepen the bird's color and increase its piquancy.

 During the final 15 minutes or so of cooking brush the bird all over with a glaze made by beforehand by mixing roughly 2 oz of softened butter with 2-3 tablespoons of Irish Malt Whiskey.
-Alternatively you could use your favourite liquer...
+Alternatively, you could use your favorite liqueur ...
 Drambuie perhaps.

-Soaking the wood in water or beer before hand, will prolong its use.
+Soaking the wood in water or beer before hand will prolong its use.
 However 'un-wetted chunks (not chips) normally have sufficient life in them, after they have done their job, to carry out further smoking.

 *Originally published in 2011.